 The voice faculty at UGA embraces a variety of singing styles, from Western classical to musical theater, jazz to singer-songwriter and beyond.
 We want to get to know you as a singer and individual, your past experiences and career aspirations, through the audition process.
 We require two pieces, one song or aria from the traditional Western classical repertoire, and one song in any singing style where you can showcase your talents and interests.

 Present two memorized selections to include:

-- One song or aria from Italian repertoire of the 17th and 18th centuries.
+2. One song or aria from the Western classical tradition.
 Suggested anthologies:

 - 30 Italian Songs and Arias of the 17th and 18th Centuries (Edition Peters)